 - Hologram – Using ‘smoke & spinning mirrors’ literally in some cases, virtual or real items are ‘projected’ into the physical space you are in and can be interactive with based on cameras tracking real world impulses e.g: hand gestures or audio signals

 Before the more detailed list I embed my summary flickr chart whose purpose is to try to categorise types of business orientated augmented reality apps so to identify opportunities.
 The graph places 16 on axes of commercial value (likely revenue or marketing potential) vs adoption (scale of popularity vs a niche, client user base).
 It is a starting document to aid classification of this emerging commercial sector that I hope you find useful.
 The AR types, color key linked to each model is suggestive only.
-(Click on image for enlargement over at my flickr pages)

 Below are longer descriptions of my top 16 Business Applications/Models for Augmented Reality and I suspect I will develop twenty more before the day is out!
 I have tried to break up some of the big AR areas such as ‘locative AR’ and separated them into several opportunities.
 This is an exercise looking at the marketing or commercial ‘intention’ vs a traditional pure business model, broad approach.
 It is a starting document to aid classification of an emerging commercial sector that I hope you find useful.